cleary/ansible-tidalcycles/README.md

 Install the vim-nox editor, including the tidal-vim plugin (and dependencies) for Tidal Cycles.

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vim

+## feedforward
+Install the **experimental** [feedforward editor](https://github.com/yaxu/feedforward) by @yaxu, VU meter config is automatically included in the startup.scd, and a binary symlink is dropped at `/usr/local/bin/feedforward`

+Make sure to check out his README, there are lots of gotchas!

+This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-feedforward

 # vars